 5) It improves our sleep quality.

 Have you ever noticed how much easier it is to fall asleep after a good workout or sports game?
 I sure have.
 I used to sleep like a baby when I played sports every day.
 That’s because daily physical activity makes you tired, helps you fall asleep faster, and deepens your sleep as well.
-As long as you don’t play sports too close to bedtime (which may keep you awake and energized) it is certainly a good way to improve your sleep quality.
+As long as you don’t play sports too close to bedtime (which may keep you awake and energized) physical activity is certainly a good way to improve your sleep quality.

 6) It provides means for socialization.